feranco/feranco.github.io/_posts/2018-02-16-random-numbers-generation.md

    return d(e);
 }

+{% endhighlight %}

 Every engine shall be always initialized through a value that is the starting point or seed of the generated sequences.
+As we did above, an engine can be default-initialized.

 use random_device once to seed the random number generator named mt. random_device() is slower than mt19937, but it does not need to be seeded because it requests random data from your operating system